-RECRUITING ACADEMICALLY LOW-ACHIEVING, SOCIOECONOMICALLY DISADVANTAGED STUDENTS, AND STUDENTS WITH DISABILITIES to appeal to families for many reasons.
+RECRUITING ACADEMICALLY LOW-ACHIEVING, SOCIOECONOMICALLY DISADVANTAGED STUDENTS, AND STUDENTS WITH DISABILITIES

+Lashon Academy is a public school offering an educational program and learning conditions that are likely to appeal to families for many reasons.
 The outreach strategies described in Element 7 are used to promote ethnic and socioeconomic diversity at the school.
 Outreach focuses extra marketing attention on community locations serving census tracts populated with a large percentage of socioeconomically disadvantaged families and served by LAUSD schools with schoolwide Title I status.
 In all meetings to describe the school's program, the team conducting outreach notes school and program features likely to create a supportive and successful learning environment for all students, including students achieving below grade level, socioeconomically disadvantaged students, and students with disabilities.